kevingessner/luna/README.md

 > Systemd creates a symlink to `systemd/luna.service` in the current directory,
 > so relocate this code to its permanent home before `make install`.

+Luna caches data to `/var/tmp/luna`.
+This can be safely cleared at any time the process is not actively running, but it speeds up the process and reduces bandwidth to keep it.

 ## Development

 The various components can be developed independently: